SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConsentInfo/SetConsentSourceId.md

 so.topic: reference
 ---

-Primary key for the ConsentSource associated with this consent
+Primary key for the NSConsentSource associated with this consent

 **Parameter:**
  - **consentSourceId** Integer